jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 #### Adding Supporting Functions

-Since the functions needed to generate a legend have already been created all we need to do now is copy\paste them below the render function and then call the **legendData** function inside the **getData** function.
+Since the functions needed to generate a legend have already been created, all we need to do now is copy/paste them below the render function and then call the **legendData** function inside the **getData** function.

 ```
 // DISPLAY LEGEND